jemxz/alx-pre_course/README.md

-This is a new project for learning git
+This is the newly updated readme file for the new project of learning git